 One of the taller species had taken most of the blasts and started falling, its head sure to land where Ericka and the others was hiding.
 As it fell, the second species, which looked part lizard and part hyena, started their charge.
 Mottled gray in color, their hands and feet had claws sharper than kitchen knives.
 Ice crystals clung to their bodies and tails as they ran in a cheetah sprint to finish off the creature that their upright species had knocked off its feet.

 Hundreds raced closer to the boulder.
 Ericka, Szwedko and Alfred had no choice but stay where they were.
 Pulling themselves into each other, they hunched underneath the small cleft cut into the bottom of the boulder.
-The ground underneath them revolted as the taller creature made contact with the ground.
+The ground revolted as the taller creature made contact with the ground.

 Eight stubby branches lowered to the entrance of the cleft, drawing closer to them.
 The closer the branches got the scent of bruised berries mingled with dirt filled Ericka’s nostrils.
 She saw that the branches had skin and hair.
 Szwedko pulled tighter against her as the boulder shifted, causing them to sink into the ground where the boulder had been positioned for many, many years.